 Singer | Songwriter | Multi Instrumentalist | Producer | Film Composer

-• Winner 2018 MALE PERFORMER OF THE YEAR (New England Music Awards)
+2018 MALE PERFORMER OF THE YEAR | 2019 VIDEO OF THE YEAR

-Munk Duane's music has been featured in hundreds of television and film placements from The 70th Annual Tony Awards, The Late Show With Stephen Colbert, Hawaii Five-O, 60 Minutes, NCIS and Blue Bloods, to HBO's The Sopranos, the 2010 Super Bowl Half Time Show and NCAA March Madness.
-He composed the original score for the 2015 Indie Thriller "The House Across The Street" staring Eric Roberts and owns Bad Stella Studios, just outside of Boston.
+Munk's music has been licensed to hundreds of television and film productions such as The 70th Annual Tony Awards, The Late Show With Stephen Colbert, Hawaii Five-O, 60 Minutes, NCIS and Blue Bloods, to The Sopranos, the Super Bowl Half Time Show and NCAA March Madness.
+He composed the original score for the 2015 Indie Thriller "The House Across The Street" starring Eric Roberts and owns Bad Stella Studios, just outside of Boston.
 Munk Duane endorses Reverend Guitars and became an official Reverend Artist in April 2016.

 Munk Duane has appeared in major press including a feature in Billboard Magazine, as well as The Hollywood Reporter and The Boston Globe.
 He has been a guest lecturer at his alma mater Berklee College of Music.

 The brand new single “Fanblade" is scheduled for release 11/20/2020.
 Written, performed and produced by Munk Duane, with Steve Davis on bass and Matt Heisler on drums, the song was Mastered by Brian Lucey (The Black Keys, Green Day, Chet Faker, Lucinda Williams) at Magic Garden Mastering, LA.